-Atlanta is a city obessessed with what lies below its surface.
-From the currently defunct but to-be-resurrected Atlanta Underground shopping and dining arcade to the revered Oakland Cemetery, beneath the bumpy sod of which slumber Atlanta’s famed citizens without regard to the all-too-lively goings on above them, the city’s streets reverberate from the happenings below ground.
+Atlanta is a city obsessed with what lies below its surface.
+From the currently defunct but to-be-resurrected Underground Atlanta shopping and dining arcade to the revered Oakland Cemetery, beneath the bumpy sod of which slumber Atlanta’s famed citizens without regard to the all-too-lively goings on above them, the city’s streets reverberate from the happenings below ground.

 And then there are the ladies who dance at the fabled Clermont Lounge.

 We first visited the city nearly 25 years ago.
 At the time, it was a community I believed should be solely dedicated to Scarlett O’Hara — because wasn’t it she and Ashley Wilkes and that lumber mill who helped rebuild Atlanta after the Confederate Army and Sherman burned it to the ground in 1864?
 Wait, you may say: that was only a story.
 Gone With the Wind isn’t real, Emily.